 Sony RX10 II Best Accessories Conclusion

-I own, rent, test a lot of camera and different accessories.
-In my years of doing this, these are some of the best accessories I’ve found that will also work really well for the Sony RX10 II.
-It’s a great little camera and with some care and maintenance, it should last you a very long time.
+I own, rent, (loaned from BHPhoto) and test a lot of camera and different accessories.
+In my years of doing this, these are some of the best accessories I’ve found that will also work really well for the Sony RX10 II and Sony RX10 III.
+These are great little camera and with some care and maintenance, they should last you a very long time.

 If you find anything I missed that you really like, please let me know!